Sesheshet: Pyramid discovery

 On 8 November 2008, Egypt's chief archaeologist, Zahi Hawass, then secretary general of the Supreme Council of Antiquities (2002–2011), announced that Sesheshet was entombed in a 4,300-year-old, topless pyramid at Saqqara that measures 5 m tall.
 Hawass stated that this may be Saqqara's most complete subsidiary pyramid.
 The tomb is number 118 among the ancient pyramids discovered so far in Egypt.
 The largest part of its 2 m wide casing was built with a superstructure 5 m high.

 Hawass's archaeological team began excavating the site in 2006.
 The discovery of the pyramid was made in September 2008 with the unearthing of the structure from the sand.
 The structure originally reached 14 m in height, with sides 22 m long.

 Once five stories tall, the pyramid was discovered beneath 7 m of sand, a small shrine, and mud-brick walls from later periods.
 It is the third known "subsidiary" pyramid to Teti's tomb and originally was 14 m and 22 m at its base, due to its walls having stood at a 51-degree angle.
 Buried next to the Saqqara Step pyramid, its base lies nineteen metres underground.

-The pyramid of Sesheshet lies near two other pyramids which belong to Unas's two wives, Nebet and Khenut.
+The pyramid of Sesheshet lies near two other pyramids which belong to Unas's wive and daughter, Khuit II (queen)[] and Iput I (daughter)[].
 Archeologists entered the pyramid on 8 January 2009.
 The remains of what are thought to be Sesheshet were found in the sarcophagus of the tomb.
 The mummy was found wrapped in cloth in the 22-metre long and four-metre wide chamber.
 Even though the archaeologists did not find the name of the queen in hieroglyphs, there is evidence to suggest that the mummy was the mother of the Sixth Dynasty ruler Teti, Hawass said in the statement.
 "It is believed that these remains belong to Queen Sesheshet, especially because the pyramid was not built for worship but it was a burial pyramid," he said.
 Hawass also stated that the sarcophagus appeared to have been looted.
 Ancient robbers had stolen most of the valuables from inside the sarcophagus, leaving behind the body parts, some pottery and gold that was used to cover fingers of royal pharaohs.

 Although ancient graphics in good condition adorn the structure, it is presumed that the tomb was robbed of its valuable artifacts centuries ago.